drewburlingame/ObjectPrinter/readme.md

 ObjectPrinter dumps the object graph for a given object, similar to print in php & python or console.log in nodejs.

-#### Why ObjectPrinter vs. json
+#### Why ObjectPrinter instead of json?

-1. system types can be output using ToString()
+1. System types can be output using ToString()
-2. use custom type inspectors to prevent inspection of lazy load properties
+2. Use custom type inspectors to prevent traversing lazy load properties.
+Can prevent loading entire object graph from database.
-3. view hashcodes to identify sameness
+3. View hashcodes to identify sameness

 #### Configuration
 All configuration is handled via the static Config class.
 Nested sub classes are used to categorize the different configs.